 How to stop thinking about something we don’t want to think about?

 Substitution.
-We need to substitute for what we DO want to think about in place of what we DON’T…
+We need to substitute in what we DO want to think about in place of what we DON’T…

 This grandmother will likely have a heart-to-heart with her daughter – if not to request they homeschool, then at least to discuss options for social-distance visits.
 Or plastic huggers specifically for hugging your loved one’s without risk of viral transmission.

 Feeling heard, and finding solutions can be this grandmother’s thought substitutes, just as they can be yours.
-Rather than focusing on all the things she can’t control that are likely keeping her stuck in her anxiety, she can use her anxiety to generate solutions and reminders that she can handle – and even thrive – for whatever’s to come.
+Rather than focusing on all the things she can’t control that are likely keeping her stuck in her anxiety, she can use her anxiety to generate solutions and reminders that she can handle – and even thrive – whatever’s to come.
 This is how she can stop thinking about something that upsets her.

 We were all thrown into this emotional turmoil together.
-I myself, as a psychologist, have never helped people through this type of situation.
-Yet the tools remain the same: Accept the reality, talk things out (with yourself or someone you love), and come up with creative solutions that can be the best for everyone.
-I know it’s not easy, yet it’s doable.
+None of us have ever faced this exact scenario before, and most everyone seems tired of it all.
+Yet the tools remain the same: Accept (rather than fight) reality, talk things out (with yourself or someone you love), and come up with creative solutions that work.
+I know it’s not easy, but it is doable.